 '''

 typedef struct {

 FSP_INIT_RT_COMMON_BUFFER Common;

-..... // Optional platform specific data structure
+.... // Optional platform specific data structure

 } FSP_INIT_RT_BUFFER;

 '''

-'''

-UINT32

-StackTop;

-UINT32

-BootMode;

-VOID

-UpdDataRgnPtr;

-UINT32

-BootLoaderTolumSize;

-UINT32

-Reserved[6];

-} FSP INIT RT COMMON BUFFER;

-Points to the desired bootloader stack top location
+StackTop Points to the desired bootloader stack top location

-StackTop

 in memory after memory is initialized.

-Current boot mode.
+BootMode Current boot mode.
 Possible bit values

-BootMode

-definitions are defined in section 10 Appendix A
+definitions are defined in Section 10, Appendix A

 - Data Structures.

-Pointer to an updatable platform configuration
+UpdDataRgnPtr Pointer to an updatable platform configuration

-UpdDataRgnPtr

-data structure UPD DATA REGION defined in

-Integration Guide.
-This structure contains

-'''

-be used.
-Refer to section 8 FSP Configuration Firmware File for details.

-BootLoaderTolumSize

-typedef struct {

-The size of memory to be reserved below the top of low usable memory (TOLUM) for bootloader usage.
+data structure UPD_DATA_REGION defined in Integration Guide.
+This structure contains options that can be overridden by the bootloader at runtime.
+If this pointer is NULL, it indicates the default built-in values in the FSP binary will be used.
+Refer to Section 8, FSP Configuration of low usable memory (TOLUM) for bootloader usage.
 This is optional and value can be zero.
 If non-zero, the size must be a multiple of 4KB.